-Families are important members of the health-care team, so we welcome you in the Intensive Care Unit.
-Because many of the patients in the ICU are too ill to talk about their condition, we are grateful for the information family members can share with us.
-This information helps us provide care and we welcome suggestions about how to comfort your family member.
-Family members are encouraged to spend time with their loved one and take part in their care.
-If you are looking to locate a patient at KGH, please visit our find a patient page.
-For information on where to go when you arrive at KGH, please click here.
+Families are important members of the health-care team, so we welcome you in the Intensive Care Unit (ICU).
+Because many of the patients in the ICU are too ill to talk about their conditions, we are grateful for the information family members can share with us.
+This information helps us provide care and we welcome suggestions about how to comfort your family members.
+You are encouraged to spend time with your loved ones and take part in their care.

 Who can visit

-To ensure patient privacy and in respect to other families in the ICU, we limit the number of visitors so that no more than two people are visiting a patient at one time.
-However, you may occasionally notice that some patients have more than two visitors in their room.
+To ensure patient privacy and with respect to other families in the ICU, we limit the number of visitors so that no more than two people are visiting a patient at one time.
+However, you may occasionally notice that some patients have more than two visitors in their rooms.
 This is done in special circumstances due to the patient's level of illness, or for pediatric patients.
 Please note that visitors, at times, may be asked to leave the ICU.
-This may be done in the patient's best interest, if their condition has changed.
+This may be done in the patient's best interest if their condition has changed.
 Patient care is always our utmost priority.

-We longer have specific visiting hours and family members are welcome at any time, with the exception of "handover" time (see below).
-There are also no restrictions on how long you can stay to visit your family member in the ICU.
+We no longer have specific visiting hours and family members are welcome at any time, with the exception of "handover" time (see below).
+There are also no restrictions on how long you can stay with your family member in the ICU.
 We encourage shorter visits to allow patients time to rest and recover.
 Depending on your family member's condition, our staff may have a conversation with you to determine the best time and length for your visits.
-Also, remember that this is a stressful time for you as well.
-It's important for you to take time to care for yourself as well.
+Also, remember this is a stressful time for you as well.
+It's important for you to take time to care for yourself.

 "Handover" time visiting restrictions:

-At this time, the patients in our Intensive Care Units have very complex medical needs that we are working hard to support while also addressing staffing challenges.
-For those reasons and to enable our health care teams to provide the best care possible, we are temporarily restricting family presence at “handover” time, when on-duty nurses transfer care for patients to incoming nurses.
+During the times below, patients in our ICUs have very complex medical needs that we are working hard to support while also addressing staffing challenges.
+For those reasons and to help our health-care teams provide the best care possible, we are temporarily restricting family presence at “handover” time, when on-duty nurses transfer care for patients to incoming nurses.

 Effective immediately, visitors are not permitted from 7-8 a.m. and 7-8 p.m. daily.
 Having these times available to focus entirely on the handover means that: